Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Spinning PBHs, their evaporation, and the background evolution

 where we neglect the higher-order terms as their contribution becomes insignificant.
 We find the values of coefficients $c_n$ as; $c_0=1.0, c_1=- 0.183014, c_2=-0.086326, c_3=-0.195741$ and $c_4=-0.110894$ to fit the numerically obtained $\mathcal{F}(a_*)$.

 The very weak dependence of $\mathcal{F}(a_*)$ on initial mass $M_{\rm PBH}$ is evident from the right panel of figure~\ref{sps-gw1} as the data points for different $M_{\rm PBH}$ fall on top of each other.
 The left panel of Fig. \ref{sps-gw1} shows the time evolution of mass and spin of the BHs.
-It is clear that spin and mass evolve very differently during Hawking evaporation .
+It is clear that spin and mass evolve very differently during Hawking evaporation.
 While mass changes very rapidly near the end of the evaporation process, the spin depletes much earlier.
 As we go towards higher initial values of $a_*$, the lifetimes decrease more compared to Schwarzschild lifetime.

-In our setup, we consider the ultra-low mass PBHs to form during an early radiation dominated epoch after inflation (at conformal time $\tau= \tau_f$) with initial abundance $\beta_f$.
-We assume that this population of PBHs dominates the universe at $\tau=\tau_m$ which lasts until their evaporation at $\tau=\tau_r$.
-Since we are mainly interested in calculating the resonant second-order ISGWB contribution \cite{Inomata:2019ivs}, the PBH domination and almost instantaneous transition from matter domination to the standard radiation domination (RD) due to the Hawking evaporation play a very important role in the amplification of the ISGWB generated at the onset of RD \cite{Bhaumik:2022pil}.
-Using the results of our previous work \cite{Bhaumik:2022pil}, we can calculate the conformal times associated with the PBHs domination $\tau_{m}$ and their evaporation $\tau_{r}$ as,
+In our setup, we consider the ultra-low mass PBHs to form during early radiation-dominated epoch after inflation (at conformal time $\tau= \tau_f$) with initial abundance $\beta_f$.
+We assume that this population of PBHs dominates the universe at $\tau=\tau_m$, which lasts until their evaporation at $\tau=\tau_r$.
+Since we are mainly interested in calculating the resonant second-order ISGWB contribution, \cite{Inomata:2019ivs}, the PBH domination and almost instantaneous transition from matter domination to the standard radiation domination (RD) due to the Hawking evaporation play a very important role in the amplification of the ISGWB generated at the onset of RD \cite{Bhaumik:2022pil}.
+Using the results of our previous work \cite{Bhaumik:2022pil}, we can calculate the conformal times associated with the PBH evaporation $\tau_{r}$ as,